alfadelta10010/COD-Lab/week7/PES2UG22EC043/PES2UG22EC043_Week7_Lab.md

 ### RTL Snapshot
 ![Screenshot of RTL view, full screen](<instruction_decode.png>)

+note: sign extension is being handled in the decoder to avoid the added complexity of dealing with 12 and 20 bit (from J and U type instructions) immediate values with an external immediate unit

 # Program 2:
 ### Statement: Write a SV program for the decoder